 When I initially heard this song I wrote it off completely.
 I was obviously on crazy juice at the time.
 This was Armenia’s 3rd entry into the Eurovision and their best result so far coming 2nd in their semi and 4th in the final in Belgrade.

-Everybody shake those hips and shout “Qélé, Qélé”!
+Everybody shake those hips and generic viagra professional shout “Qélé, Qélé”!